 The initial CCAA order will often authorize DIP financing (and create a super-priority charge in respect thereof) and permit preferential payments to critical suppliers.
-The recent amendments to the CCAA have limited initial relief in respect of DIP financing to that which is reasonably necessary for the debtor to operate in the normal course during the initial stay period.
+Initial relief in respect of DIP financing is limited to that which is reasonably necessary for the debtor to operate in the normal course during the initial stay period.
 The CCAA also gives the debtor the right to disclaim commercial leases and other contracts.